wavefrontHQ/docs/pages/doc/delta_counters.md

 <td>The AWS Lambda integration includes instructions for using Python, Go, or Node.js to retrieve business metrics for your Lambda function. </td></tr>
 <tr>
 <td>Send metrics directy to Wavefront</td>
-<td>If you want to send metrics directly to the Wavefront proxy or the Wavefront service, you prefix each metric with a delta character so the Wavefront service knows these metrics are part of a delta counter, as shown in the following sample code snippet from https://github.com/wavefrontHQ/python-client/blob/master/wavefront_pyformance/wavefront_pyformance/delta.py
+<td>If you want to send metrics directly to the Wavefront proxy or the Wavefront service, you prefix each metric with a delta character so the Wavefront service knows these metrics are part of a delta counter, as shown in the following <a href="https://github.com/wavefrontHQ/python-client/blob/master/wavefront_pyformance/wavefront_pyformance/delta.py"> sample code snippet</a>.

 <code>
 DELTA_PREFIX = u"\u2206"